Independent salary research. Not affiliated with BLS, NBRC, AARC, or any employer. Figures are estimates based on BLS OEWS May 2025 data.

 Which New Jersey metro pays RTs the most?

-The New York-Newark-Jersey City metro area covers northern New Jersey and leads the state at $97,400 mean annual (BLS May 2024).
-Major academic medical centers in Newark and Jersey City participate in this metro wage market.
+The New York-Newark-Jersey City metro area covers northern New Jersey and leads the state at $113,400 mean annual (BLS OEWS May 2025).
+Major academic medical centers in Newark and Jersey City participate in this metro wage market, while Atlantic City-Hammonton follows at $103,000.

 Does New Jersey require the RRT credential?